ThorbenQuast/HGCal_TB_Geant4/README.md

 ## Bugs and Feature Requests
-Please use the github's issue tracking or contact the main developer: thorben.quast@cern.ch
+Please use the issue tracking or contact the main developer: thorben.quast@cern.ch